 Changes in Assumptions - The discount rate of 7.50 percent used for the June 30, 2014 measurement date was net of administrative expenses.
 The discount rate of 7.65 percent used for the June 30, 2015 measurement date is without reduction of the pension plan administrative expenses.
+There was no change in assumptions for the June 30, 2016 measurement date.

-- Fiscal year 2015 was the 1st year of implementation, therefore only two years are shown.
+- Fiscal year 2015 was the 1st year of implementation, therefore only three years are shown.